Brynriv/Rivenes-EDA-2022/My-Poster.md

     and see if they follow the rule.

--   It would also be interesting to explore why Allen’s Rule overall, seems to be applicable in some areas, but not others.
+-   It would also be interesting to explore why Allen’s Rule overall, seems to be applicable in some regions, but not others, as well in certain characteristics over others.

 ## References